chef-boneyard/chef-server-cluster/README.md

 }
 ```

-Be sure the string values are a single line.
+Be sure the string values are a single line, replacing actual newlines in the files with `\n`.

 #### Create a "private-chef-secrets" data bag item